LGBTQ rights in Alabama: Public opinion

 A 2017 Public Religion Research Institute (PRRI) poll found that 42% of Alabamians supported same-sex marriage, while 51% were opposed.
 7% were undecided.

-Nevertheless, the same poll also found that 58% supported an anti-discrimination law covering sexual orientation and gender identity.
+The same poll also found that 58% supported an anti-discrimination law covering sexual orientation and gender identity.
 34% were against.
-Additionally, 51% were against allowing public businesses to refuse to serve LGBT people due to religious beliefs, while 41% supported allowing such religiously-based refusals.
+Additionally, 51% were against allowing public businesses to refuse to serve LGBTQ people due to religious beliefs, while 41% supported allowing such religiously-based refusals.

+A 2022 Public Religion Research Institute (PRRI) poll found that 53% of Alabamians supported same-sex marriage, while 41% were opposed.
+6% were undecided.
+The same poll also found that 69% supported an anti-discrimination law covering sexual orientation and gender identity.
+26% were against.
+5% were undecided.
+Additionally, 47% were against allowing public businesses to refuse to serve LGBTQ people due to religious beliefs, while 46% supported allowing such religiously-based refusals.
+6% were undecided.